 Medical science does not know what causes Lupus at this time.
 There are; however, some different genetic and environmental factors involved.
 Extreme stress, ultraviolet light, some specific drugs, hormones, and antibiotics; particularly antibiotics from the penicillin and sulfa groups, are all environmental factors that may lead to Lupus.

-Many members of the scientific community believe that there is a genetic predisposition on the part of some people to Lupus that occurs in families.
-A particular gene or genes associated with Lupus have not been identified, with the exception of a certain gene on chromosome one that is associated with Lupus and some families.
+Many members of the scientific community believe that there is a genetic predisposition for some people to Lupus that occurs in families.
+A particular gene or genes associated with Lupus have not been identified, except for a certain gene on chromosome one that is associated with Lupus and some families.
 There were some genes on chromosome 6 that were previously associated with Lupus; they are called, 'immune response genes.'
 Of all the people who have Lupus, only ten percent have a parent or sibling that may develop it, or already has it.
 Around five percent of the children born to people who have Lupus go on to get Lupus themselves.

-Lupus does not only affect women, contrary to what many people believe; there are a number of men that are affected by Lupus.
-People of either sex, at any age can be affected by Lupus, but it does occur ten to fifteen times more often in adult women than men after puberty.
+Lupus does not only affect women, contrary to what many people believe; there are numerous men who are affected by Lupus.
+People of either sex, at any age, can be impacted by Lupus, but it does occur ten to fifteen times more often in adult women than men after puberty.
 Hormones may explain why women get Lupus more than men.
-There is an increase in the symptoms of Lupus prior to menstrual periods and/or during pregnancy, and this supports the idea that hormones such as estrogen and others might affect the progression of Lupus.
+There is an increase in the symptoms of Lupus before menstrual periods or during pregnancy, and this supports the idea that hormones such as estrogen and others might influence the progression of Lupus.
 There is still no understanding of the exact reasons behind the greater rate of Lupus in women than men.

 The Lupus Diagnosis

-Lupus symptoms can mimic a number of other illnesses, they are transient at times or vague, and this can make Lupus hard to diagnose.
-Laboratory testing, review of the person's complete medical history, along with specialized testing concerning the person's immune status, can help to reach a decision of whether or not Lupus is the correct diagnosis.
-In the medical field today there is no one single laboratory test that can tell if a person has Lupus or not.
+Lupus symptoms can mimic several other illnesses, they are transient at times or vague, and this can make Lupus hard to diagnose.
+Laboratory testing, review of the person's complete medical history, along with specialized testing concerning the person's immune status, can help to reach a decision of whether Lupus is the correct diagnosis.
+In the medical field today, there is no one single laboratory test that can tell whether a person has Lupus or not.